Eortvald/02467_group4/content/data-description.md

 # Cleaning and tokenization #
 As mentioned above, we removed all reviews that we're deemed to be written by a bot from the simple criteria listed above.
-Furthermore, we make documents for each product containing a tokenized version of the review text and remove stopwords.
+Furthermore, we make documents for each product containing a tokenized version of the review text.
 This is simply done using the *asin* product code to get all reviews of a product.
+You can see in detail what has been done in the explainer-notebook.html.